almossawi/badarguments/extras/content/posts/main/index.md

 “Today we bring you a video that **many describe as** vertically taken.”

 Was it or wasn't it?

+"Video **appears to show** Capitol Hill police officer taking selfie with rioter"

+Does it or doesn't it?

 “While the first author's clarification appeased some fans, it appears to have irked the second author. **Some social media users have also speculated** that the two unfollowed each other on Twitter.”